shruthits1/aws-prep/doubt-clarifications.md

 **How They Work Together**
 Secrets Manager **encrypts secrets using KMS**, ensuring secure storage.
 When retrieving a secret, Secrets Manager **decrypts it using KMS keys** before providing access.

+**Note**
+Client side encryption : You manage encryption and keys and encrypt data before sending to S3 SSE-C : you manage keys but AWS manages encryption SSE-S3 : AWS manages both encryption and keys

 **Why Use Parameter Store Instead of Secrets Manager?**
 If you need secure storage for secrets with automatic rotation, go with Secrets Manager.
 If you need structured configuration management, Parameter Store is the better choice.